Byford is REACHAU's Home Base

 - Antivenom is available at hospital.
 The sooner the better

 Pressure immobilisation is correct for snake bite and some other venom types, but actively harmful for redback spider bite.
-HLTAID011 teaches you both responses and explains the reasoning so you make the right call under pressure, not the wrong one by memory of a single rule.
+HLTAID011 teaches you both responses and explains the reasoning so you make the right call under pressure, not the wrong one from memory of a single rule.

 METRONET Roadworks and the Chain of Survival

-Ongoing METRONET construction and road works around Byford can create significant traffic delays on South Western Highway and surrounding routes.
+Ongoing METRONET construction and roadworks around Byford can create significant traffic delays on South Western Highway and surrounding routes.
 For any business or worksite in the area, this is a practical first aid consideration: in a cardiac arrest, the first three to five minutes are critical, and in a major emergency, your team may be the first link in the chain of survival while services navigate local delays.
 This is why trained first aiders who can operate an AED and maintain CPR are not just a compliance box in Byford.
 They are a genuine community asset.

 "REACHAU is not just a training provider in Byford.
 We are neighbours who understand the specific risks of living and working at the edge of the Scarp."